How Often Should You Replace Makeup Brushes

 • dead skin cells

-• cosmetic residues
+• cosmetic residue

 • microorganisms naturally present on the skin